menandmice/micetro_docs/guides/user-manual/view_change_history.rst

 .. note::
    For information about how to view object change history in the Management Console, see  :ref:`console-object-change-history`.

-You can see a log of all changes made to any object, including the date and time of the change, the name of the user who made it, actions taken, and any comments entered by the user.

-All users can view their own object change history, while administrators can see the history of all users.
+All users can view their own object change history, while administrators have access to the history of all users.

 You can view the history of a specific object or all objects.

 **To view your own changes:**